2024 Study of the U.S. Institutes (SUSIs) for Student Leaders

 U.S. citizens and permanent residents (green card holders) are not eligible.

-Complete applications must be filled in this form (link) by the end of Sunday, December 4, 2022.
+Complete applications must be filled in this form by the end of Sunday, December 3, 2023.

-Qualified candidates will be invited for an interview in early January 2023.
+Qualified candidates will be interviewed by early January 2024.

-All candidates will be notified regarding selection or non-selection by April 2023.
+All candidates will be notified regarding selection or non-selection in spring 2024.